themetalfleece/neogma-docs/md/docs/Bind-Parameters.md

 console.log(bindParam.get()); // { x: 5, y: 'bar', x__aaaa: 4 }
 ```

+The `getUniqueNameAndAddWithLiteral` method can be used for a similar functionality with `getUniqueNameAndAdd`, but if the given value is an instance of Literal, it returns it as is.

 ## Cloning a BindParam

 A BindParam instance can be cloned, so a new one is returned with the same parameters.